Pokemon-URPG/morphic-plugin-mybb/README.md

 ---

 * Create a function to handle the database query for adding a form post
-* Create a function to handle the database query for removing form post
+* Create a function to handle the database query for changing which form a post is made in
-* Create a function to handle the database query for adding a character
+* ~~Create a function to handle the database query for adding a character~~
+* ~~Create a function to handle the database query for updating a character~~

 ### Fields & Saving
 * Hook into the following for handling the adding/editing of posts/threads: `newthread_do_newthread_end`, `newreply_do_newreply_end`, `editpost_do_editpost_end`, `editpost_deletepost`